RusticiSoftware/SCORMCloud_JavaLibrary/README.md

 # SCORM Cloud Java API Bindings

+## WARNING

+*This is the JRE 6 branch of the client library.* This version of the client library does not support uploading courses greater than 2 GiB in size.
+This version is also not published on Maven.

 This library provides implementations for the majority, but not all, of the [SCORM Cloud API][1].
 It is provided under the BSD 3-clause License (see [LICENSE](LICENSE.md)).